merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 There are multiple options to define which functions and sources should be used. `--function-sources` without arguments uses all available sources that had been used to annotate genes.

 `--function-accessions` and `--function-names` select functions from a single provided source.
-The following example uses both options.
+The following example uses both options to select COG functions.

 {{ codestart }}
 anvi-get-codon-frequencies -c path/to/contigs.db -o path/to/output_table.txt --function-sources COG14_FUNCTION --function-accessions COG0004 COG0005 --function-names "Ammonia channel protein AmtB" "Purine nucleoside phosphorylase"
 {{ codestart }}

 To use different functions from different sources, a tab-delimited file can be provided to `functions-txt`.
-This headerless file must have three columns, for source, accession, and name of functions, respectively, with an entry in each row for `source`.
+This headerless file must have three columns, for source, accession, and name of functions, respectively, with an entry in each row for source.

-By default, selected function accessions or names do not need to be present in the input genomes; the program will return data for any selected accessions or names that annotated genes.
+By default, selected function accessions or names do not need to be present in the input genomes; the program will return data for any selected function accessions or names that annotated genes.
 This behavior can be changed using the flag, `--expect-functions`, so that the program will throw an error when any of the selected accessions or names are absent.

 #### BRITE hierarchies

 Genes are classified in KEGG BRITE functional hierarchies by %(anvi-run-kegg-kofams).
 For example, a bacterial SSU ribosomal protein is classified in a hierarchy of ribosomal genes, `Ribosome>>>Ribosomal proteins>>>Bacteria>>>Small subunit`.
-Codon frequencies can be calculated for genes classified at each level of the hierarchy from the most general, those genes in the `Ribosome`, to the most specific -- in the example, those genes in `Ribosome>>>Ribosomal proteins>>>Bacteria>>>Small subunit`.
+Codon frequencies can be calculated for genes classified at each level of the hierarchy, from the most general, those genes in the `Ribosome`, to the most specific -- in the example, those genes in `Ribosome>>>Ribosomal proteins>>>Bacteria>>>Small subunit`.
 Therefore, the following command returns summed codon frequencies for each annotated hierarchy level -- in the example, the output would include four rows for the genes in each level from `Ribosome` to `Small subunit`.

 {{ codestart }}
 anvi-get-codon-frequencies -c path/to/contigs.db -o path/to/output_table.txt --function-sources KEGG_BRITE